-Badock Hall is a catered hall, located in a wooded campus at Stoke Bishop, approximately two miles from the main University precinct.
-The Hall was built in 1964 and named after Sir Stanley Badock, a benefactor and Pro Vice Chancellor to the University in the early part of the 20th Century.
+Badock Hall is a catered hall, located on our Stoke Bishop accommodation campus, approximately two miles from the main University, offering beatiful green, leafy surroundings away from the noise and bustle of the city.
+The Hall was built in 1964 and named after Sir Stanley Badock, a benefactor and Pro Vice Chancellor to the University in the early 20th Century.View the gallery How to apply

 A wide range of facilities are available to students at Badock Hall.
 These include quiet study areas, a computer room and Freeview TV in the Terrace room.
 Students are encouraged to make use of the grand piano in the Dining Hall and another electric grand piano is available.
 In addition, the Music Practice Room offers a drum kit and piano.
 The legendary Badock Bar, run as the Gemini Club, has air conditioning, bar games, a high quality sound system, plus a DJ Booth; and for the sports enthusiasts there are all-weather tennis courts and squash courts in the hall grounds, plus table tennis and a snooker room.

 Badock hall has a great atmosphere.
 There are also many opportunities available within hall.
 I particularly enjoy participating in the sport intramural.
 I would definitely recommend this hall.

 Rooms are a lot bigger than I expected.
 And not having a sink in my room is actually quite good because way more storage for clothes.

 The Junior Common Room (JCR) Committee is elected from the Hall's student residents in the first term and is a great way to get involved, organising Hall balls, pub quizzes, evenings for overseas students, open mic nights, intramural sports, plays and whatever else you have the enthusiasm for.
 If do not have the time to organise events in hall, you can still benefit by joining in!
 The JCR are also the voice of the student residents on the Hall Advisory Committee where they can raise any issues of concern.